Really Good Stuff to launch digital learning tool with Fingerprint

 Curriculum experts and teachers mapped each branded app across curriculum standards to support 21st century skills.

-“Teachers are at the heart of everything we do here at Really Good Stuff, and with the launch of Really Good Stuff Digital Learning Collection and the recent acquisition of Steve Spangler Science we can now provide the best digital and physical solutions,” said Really Good Stuff president Anupam Martins in a statement.
+“Teachers are at the heart of everything we do here at Really Good Stuff, and with the launch of Really Good Stuff Digital Learning Collection and the recent acquisition of Steve Spangler Science we can now provide the best digital and physical solutions,” said president Anupam Martins, in a statement.